Outdoor Court Revitalization

 Outdoor court revitalization will continue in 2026, with improvements focused on previously selected sites.

-The following locations have been identified for upgrades in 2026:
+The following locations are scheduled for upgrades in 2026:

 • Falconbridge Tennis Courts (400 Edison Rd., Falconbridge)